 2. Introduction to the market

-The second phase of an application’s lifecycle is the introduction of the product to the market.
+The second phase of an app’s lifecycle is the introduction of the product to the market.
 Before the product is launched, it’s essential to already have formed a clear understanding of the market, done during the development phase.
 With the knowledge you have gathered, it’s time to define a solid go-to-market strategy, based on the following focus points:

 Validate selling proposition

-Probably one of the most important questions you can ask yourself is: “what is the main goal of my product?”
+Probably one of the most important questions you can ask yourself is: “what is the main goal of my app?”
 There are a lot of different kinds of applications, from social platforms and games, to business/utility apps and photography or online shopping apps.
 Knowing exactly what kind of app you are introducing to the market, makes it easier to pick out your competitors and formulate a marketing strategy that is aligned with the functionalities and values of your product.

 Validate target audience

 Validating your target audience is essential in creating a foolproof go-to-market strategy.
 After all, these are the people that are possibly going to use your app.
 You need to have a deep understanding of your end-users before you can pinpoint how you are going to target them once your product is on the market.
 Building this deeper understanding for the validation of your target audience is best done through the methodology of Design Thinking.
 Empathizing with your end-users gives you a sense of how they might react to certain marketing strategies.
 The smaller the audience, the easier to steer your strategy into the right direction.
 But keep in mind that a small target audience can result in limited success regarding the popularity of your app.
-The bigger your audience, the bigger the group of users that eventually might buy your product.
+The bigger your audience, the bigger the group of users that eventually might use your application.

 Define measurements of success